vgmtrans/vgmtrans/README.md

 - Rare's SNES sequence format (.spc)

 The source code includes preliminary work on additional formats.

+This software is released under the zlib/libpng License.
+See LICENSE.txt.

 How to use it
 -------------